jdoleary/Spellmasons/docs/CriticalPath.md

     - More spells
     - Cooldowns instead of mana multiplier
     - Perks
+- Support hosting a server from in the game exe
+- Server Browser
+- "How To" guides
+- Allow opening dev tools in exe
 # Critical Path
 - Milestone | **Optimize game**
         - setPath is constantly being called by all enemies